Jay Rosenberg: Biography

-Rosenberg graduated from Evanston Township High School in 1959, and from Reed College in 1963, before earning his Ph.D from University of Pittsburgh in 1966.
+Rosenberg graduated from Evanston Township High School in 1959, and from Reed College in 1963, before earning his PhD from the University of Pittsburgh in 1966.

 Rosenberg from his undergraduate days had an interest in cookery, folk-dancing, and popular culture.
 His first publication, The Impoverished Students' Book of Cookery, Drinkery, and Housekeepery!, written while an undergraduate at Reed, has since been republished and is available from the Reed College bookstore.
 Proceeds go to a scholarship fund.
 In 1966, Rosenberg appeared as himself on the May 9, 1966 episode of To Tell The Truth where he was introduced, along with two imposters as the author The Impoverished Students' Book of Cookery, Drinkery, and Housekeepery!.
 Tom Poston was the only panelist to correctly identify Rosenberg.
 At the urging of his wife, he successfully auditioned for the television game show Jeopardy! in 1986 and won almost $50,000.
 He returned for the program's Ultimate Tournament of Champions.